-258. Regarding the discussion at the MPM held on April 9, 1999, the minutes that were approved by the Policy Board at the MPM held on May 18 and released on May 21 summarized as follows: "One member concluded these discussions by stressing that monetary policy over the past several years had been aimed at achieving price stability-that is, non-inflationary and non-deflationary situation-and at realizing sustainable economic growth under price stability.
+Regarding the discussion at the MPM held on April 9, 1999, the minutes that were approved by the Policy Board at the MPM held on May 18 and released on May 21 summarized as follows: "One member concluded these discussions by stressing that monetary policy over the past several years had been aimed at achieving price stability -- that is, non-inflationary and non-deflationary situation -- and at realizing sustainable economic growth under price stability.
 To underline this stance, the member suggested that the Bank explicitly convey to the market its intention to maintain the current zero interest rate policy until deflationary concern was dispelled, not in the policy directive, but at such occasions as Governor's press conferences.
 Many members supported this suggestion" (BOJ [1999j]).
 The transcript for this meeting was released on July 31, 2009 (BOJ [2009b]).
 Umeda (2011, pp. 64-68) introduced the discussion at that time in detail by citing the transcript.

-259. BOJ (1999k).
-Regarding this commitment stated at the Governor's press conference, Deputy Governor Yamaguchi commented at the international conference (titled "Role of Monetary Policy under Low Inflation: Deflationary Shocks and Policy Responses") hosted by the IMES in July 2000, as follows: "This statement was received by the financial markets as a signal that the Bank would continue with the zero rate policy for a considerable period of time.
+Governor Yamaguchi commented at the international conference (titled "Role of Monetary Policy under Low Inflation: Deflationary Shocks and Policy Responses") hosted by the IMES in July 2000, as follows: "This statement was received by the financial markets as a signal that the Bank would continue with the zero rate policy for a considerable period of time.
 Reflecting such market expectations, interest rates on term instruments declined rapidly, and the yield curve became extremely flat.
 At this point, we confirmed that the zero interest rate with future commitment had a powerful automatic easing effect when economic activity tended to soften" (Yamaguchi [2000a], p.
 203).
-Moreover, Fujiki, Okina, and Shiratsuka (2000), released in October 2000, presented the following analysis: important components of the zero interest rate policy were (1) guiding the call rate to virtually zero percent through the provision of ample funds and (2) a commitment to the zero interest rate policy "until deflationary concern is dispelled," in other words, two aspects were important, namely, the "quantity" and the "policy duration."
-In addition, Fujiki and Shiratsuka (2001) called a mechanism in which a commitment to future policy conduct affected market expectations the "policy duration effect."
-This policy duration effect was based on the same idea as the forward guidance adopted in the United States after the collapse of Lehman Brothers (Nakaso [2017]).
-At the 17th World Congress hosted by the International Economic Association in June 2014, regarding the Bank's commitment announced in April 1999 to continue with the zero interest rate policy until deflationary concern was dispelled, Governor Haruhiko Kuroda explained that "the Bank introduced qualitative forward guidance" (Kuroda [2014]).
+Moreover, Okina, Shiratsuka, and Fujiki (2000), released in October 2000, presented the press conference on May 20, Governor Hayami responded to the question about "how the Bank will determine whether deflationary concern is dispelled," stating, "It is not something we can determine by simply looking at one indicator or something we can provide with certain a priori conditions."
+He then explained, "The thinking behind the zero interest rate policy is as follows: (1) the Bank has been taking every possible measure in terms of monetary policy; (2) the Bank will maintain the current policy until deflationary concern is dispelled; (3) the Bank has no intention of employing measures that will lead to the loss of fiscal discipline and, as a result, burden future generations; and (4) the Bank acknowledges the importance of progress in structural reforms."